COURTSHIP BY POEM

 Castara … the second Edition.
 Corrected and augmented.

-12mo., pp. [16], 167, [1]; a very good copy in early nineteenth-century half green morocco and marbled boards; bookplate and monogram stamp to title-page of Sir William Grace, Baronet, purchase note(?) referring to the Hill sale of 1811.
-The Bradley Martin copy.
+12mo, pp. [16], 167, [1]; a very good copy in early nineteenth-century half green morocco with marbled sides; bookplate and monogram stamp of Sir William Grace, Baronet, purchase note(?) referring to the Hill sale of 1811, the Bradley Martin copy.

 £3500